raspberrypilearning/quest-seeker/en/step_3.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Software Design**</span> is making decisions about how to turn your idea into code.
-In Unity this means deciding on the GameObjects, Scripts, Variables, and Methods you will need to build your game or interactive story.
+<span style="color: #0faeb0">**Software design**</span> is making decisions about how to turn your idea into code.
+In Unity, this means deciding on the GameObjects, scripts, variables, and methods you will need to build your game or interactive story.
 </p>

 ### Quest checklist